Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 a second question that nonviolent communication directs itself to is **what would make life more wonderful**? that's where our requests come in.
 We say what we would like to make life more wonderful.

 [38:20]
 So nonviolent communication involves sharing what's alive in us.
-What would make life more wonderful.
+What would make life more wonderful?
 To receive the same information from other people, to connect with what's alive in them, and what would make life more wonderful for them.
 It has been my experience that when we connect at this level, what's alive in each other and what would make life more wonderful for each other, and we avoid the following, we can find ways of getting everyone's needs fulfilled compassionately.

 ## Avoid criticism blame insults or demands

 - First, we need to avoid any language that sounds like criticism or blame or insults.
-- Next, we need to avoid presenting our request to others in which they here as a demand.
+- Next, we need to avoid presenting our request to others in which they hear as a demand.

 I have found through my working with people over the years, that anytime people hear criticism or demands, makes it very difficult for people to enjoy contributing to one another's well being.